DRgreenT/ServerNetworkAPI/README.md

 The application continuously scans the local network using ICMP (ping) to detect active devices.
 Once a device responds, it runs a detailed `nmap` scan to gather more info such as:

-- Open TCP ports
+- Open ports
-- Basic OS fingerprinting
+- Very basic OS fingerprinting
 - Hostname

 At shutdown, all scan results are saved to disk and restored at the next start.